aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getMeasureCubeFieldIndex() {#getMeasureCubeFieldIndex--}

+<b>@deprecated.</b> Please use the 'measureCubeFieldIndex' property instead.
 Specifies the index of the measure cube field. this property is used only by filters in OLAP pivots and specifies on which measure a value filter should apply.

 ```javascript
 getMeasureCubeFieldIndex() : number;